You are here

 - Youth mental health is worsening.
-Rates of youth depression increased from 8.5% in 2011 to 11.1% in 2014.
-Even with severe depression, 80% of youth are left with no or insufficient treatment
+Rates of youth with severe depression increased from 5.9% in 2012 to 8.2% in 2015.
+Even with severe depression, 63% of youth are left with no or insufficient treatment

 - More Americans have access to services...
 Access to insurance and treatment increased, as healthcare reform has reduced the rates of uninsured adults.
-19% of adults remain uninsued in states that did not expand Medicaid.
-13% of adults remain uninsured in states that did expand Medicaid.
+The greatest decrease in unisured Adults with mental illnesses was seen in states that expanded Medicaid.

 - ...But most Americans still lack access to care.
-56% of American adults with a mental illness did not receive treatment.
-Even in Vermont, the state with the best access, 43% of adults with a mental illness did not receive treatment.
+56% of American adults with a mental illness do not receive treatment.
+Even in Vermont, the state with the best access, 50.6% of adults with a mental illness do not receive treatment.

 - There is a serious mental health workforce shortage.
-In states with the lowest workforce, there's only 1 mental health professional per 1,000 individuals.
+In states with the lowest workforce, there is up 6 times the individuals to only 1 mental health professional.
 This includes psychiatrists, psychologists, social workers, counselors, and psychiatric nurses combined.